Skip to content

 Creating prompts

-• Parameters: Optional LLM configuration parameters (such as temperature, tool choice, and others).
+• params: Optional LLM configuration parameters (such as temperature, tool choice, and others).

 Note

-AI agents let you provide a simple text prompt instead of creating a Prompt object.
+AI agents can take a simple text prompt as input.
 They automatically convert the text prompt to the Prompt object and send it to the LLM for execution.
-This is useful for a basic agent that only needs to run a single request.
+This is useful for a basic agent that only needs to run a single request and does not require complex conversation logic.

 Running prompts

 Koog provides two levels of abstraction for running prompts against LLMs: LLM clients and prompt executors.
-They only accept Prompt objects and can be used for direct prompt execution, without an AI agent.
+Both accept Prompt objects and can be used for direct prompt execution, without an AI agent.
 The execution flow is the same for both clients and executors:

 flowchart TB